 Here in the Southwest, most lovers of fresh food tend to fill their storage-shelves every chance they get.
 Hopefully, those shelves are mostly filled with fresh--'edible'--foods.

 Furthermore, in addition to the technological contraptions that preserve food, there are other techniques to be used.
-On the other hand, self-preserving and canning food is considered healthier to most mature groups of society, compared to store bought--prepared and processed--fruit and produce.
+On the other hand, self-preserving and canning food is considered healthier by mature groups of society, compared to store bought--prepared and processed--fruit and produce.

 For the most part, individuals and families are enabled to prepare for those cooling months of the year; add to the moments of remembrance; and laugh at your cabinet gross when that favored event strikes to develop a cobbler, or an infamously delicious meal out of nowhere.